kinngh/shopify-nextjs-prisma-app/docs/migration/oauth-to-managed-installation.md

 2. Updates to `isShopAvailable` function

 `pages/index.jsx` now calls a new function, `isInitialLoad` instead of `isShopAvailable`.
 The new strait means on the first load we get `id_token` as a query param that is exchanged for online and offline session tokens. `isInitialLoad` checks if these params exist, exchanges them for online and offline tokens and saves them in the db.
-Note we do not await the `sessionHandler.storeSession()` function here because that's eating up time on initial load and we don't want the first time to take longer than ~3 seconds.

 A new check also happens here, `isFreshInstall`.
 Since the database structure is kept the same to ensure smooth transition to the new auth, we can now check if the install was a fresh one.
 If the store doesn't exist in the `store` model, it's a new install, but if it does have a `Bool` value, that means it's either already installed or is a reinstall.
 While I've merged these in an if condition, you can break them apart and run your own checks if required.